Alhambra Consulting Group

 Berkshire Immigrant Center

-The Center assists more than 700 individuals annually from more than 60 countries in several languages.
-Our Case Workers are accredited by the Department of Justice to represent clients with the US Citizen and Immigration Services and give legal advice to those seeking immigration benefits in the US and education on civil rights.
+The Center assists more than 800 individuals annually from more than 70 countries in several languages.
+Our Case Workers are accredited by the Department of Justice to represent clients on US Citizenship and Immigration Services visa applications and give legal advice to those seeking immigration benefits in the US and education on civil rights.

 Pittsfield, MA 01201